aminbeigi/Python-Personal-Notes/README.md

 # Python-Personal-Notes
-my epic notes on Python stuff
+My personal notes relating to Python and/or general programming concepts.